Leeds and Liverpool Canal: Second phase

 In 1789 Robert Whitworth developed fresh proposals to vary the line of the remaining part of the canal, including a tunnel at Foulridge, lowering the proposed summit level by 40 ft, using a more southerly route in Lancashire.
-These proposals were authorised by a fresh Act in 1790, together with further fund-raising, and in 1791, construction of the canal finally recommenced south-westward from Gargrave, heading toward Barrowford in Lancashire.
+These proposals were authorised by a fresh act of Parliament, the Leeds and Liverpool Canal Act 1790 (30 Geo.
+3. c.
+65), together with further fund-raising, and in 1791, construction of the canal finally recommenced south-westward from Gargrave, heading toward Barrowford in Lancashire.
 By this time planning for the competing Rochdale Canal was under way and it was likely to offer a more direct journey to Liverpool via Manchester and the Bridgewater Canal.
 The same year John Rennie surveyed a branch of the Rochdale between Todmorden and Burnley.

 In 1794 an agreement was reached with the Manchester, Bolton and Bury Canal company to create a link near Red Moss near Horwich.
 The company's experiences running the two sections of the canal had shown that coal not limestone would be its main cargo, and that there was plenty of income available from local trade between the settlements along the route.
-With this in mind in the same year, the route was changed again with a further Act, moving closer to that proposed by Burdett.
+With this in mind in the same year, the route was changed again with a further act of Parliament, the Leeds and Liverpool Canal Act 1794 (34 Geo.
+3. c.
+94), moving closer to that proposed by Burdett.

 The Manchester, Bolton and Bury Canal company proposed another link from Bury to Accrington.
 This new link would have been known as the Haslingden Canal.
 The Peel family asked the canal company not to construct the crossing over the River Hyndburn above their textile printworks; such a crossing would have required the construction of embankments, and reduced the water supply to their factories.
 Consequently, Accrington was bypassed and the Haslingden Canal was never built.